 ElderNet’s Ada Mutch Community Resource Center (AMCRC) and Food Pantry provides free assistance to residents of Lower Merion and Narberth living with low incomes.

-In connection with Bryn Mawr Hosptial, the Center also houses the "Ask-A-Nurse" Program where a licensed nurse is readily available to offer bi-weekly blood pressure screenings, provide health education, answer questions, and offer referrals regarding medical or mental health-related issues.
+In connection with Bryn Mawr Hospital, the Center also houses the “Ask-A-Nurse” program where a licensed nurse is readily available to offer bi-weekly blood pressure screenings, provide health education, answer questions, and offer referrals regarding medical or mental health-related issues.
 Nurses also administer seasonal flu shots.

 The hours for the AMCRC are Tuesdays and Thursdays from 10:00 a.m. to 11:45 a.m. and 2:00 p.m. to 3:45 p.m.
-Proof of residency and income verification are needed each year, as your situation changes, or upon request as required to update our records.
-Additionally, if claiming dependents under the age of 18, updated copies of each child's report card are required.
+Proof of residency is needed each year, as your situation changes, or upon request as required to update our records.
+Additionally, if claiming dependents under the age of 18, updated copies of each child’s report card are required.